Gui-Yom/nuance/README.md

 ## TODO

+- Reimplement commands with the GUI
 - Merge params uniform block with push_constant block
-- GUI with sliders (to interact with your shader values in realtime)
 - Error handling (currently it crashes if something goes wrong)
 - GPU hot switch (for when you see that you need some extra gpu juice)
 - Bind textures as input